global-asp/asp-source/en/0296_tom-the-banana-seller.md

 ##
 But Tom does not give up.

-He calls, “Buy my bananas!
+He calls, "Buy my bananas!

-Buy my sweet ripe bananas!”
+Buy my sweet ripe bananas!"

 ##
 One woman picks up a bunch of bananas from the tray.